Gustavovazqm/PruebaFED/README.md

 # PruebaFED
-Aplication for Front End Developer vacancy job.
+Application for Front End Developer job vacancy.

 ## Angular version
 The version that was used is 10.0.4